petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 * Allow Empty Searches: By default, failure to enter a keyword returns no results.
 Enabling this ensure that _all_ results are returned when no keyword is entered in the Search Bar.
 * Basic Facet Selection: By default, facet counts are recalculated after each facet selection.
 Enable this to turn off facet recounting.
+* Retain Facet Selections Across Searches: Beginning in Liferay DXP 2024.Q2/Portal 7.4 GA120, previous search facet selections are cleared when a new search is performed.
+Enable this to retain facet selections for new searches.

 **Search Suggestions**: Suggest better queries and spell check queries.
 See the [Suggestions Configuration Reference](./search-pages-and-widgets/search-results/enabling-search-suggestions.md#suggestions-configuration-reference) for more information.